 He says it's not that you need to be educated to change the world, but that men who are brilliant and creative and also educated tend to be more valuable than those who are merely brilliant and creative.

-Basically, he's just trying to convince Holden, through a variety of points, that education is worth the time.
+Basically, he's just trying to convince Holden that school is cool.

-Mr. Antolini heads to bed.
-Since he doesn't have any pajamas, Holden just gets under the covers with his shorts on.
+Since he doesn't have any pajamas, Holden just gets under the covers in his shorts, i.e., underwear.

-Holden says that, after that, something happened to him that he doesn't even like to talk about.
+And then something happened to him that he doesn't like to talk about.

 It terrifies Holden, who jumps up with a "What the hellya doing?"